Create a Food Forest and Grow 3-5X More Food with Less Maintenance Compared to Conventional Gardening

-Out of childish curiosity more than anything I decided to set it free from the heavy stones and leave it to grow on its own.
+Out of childish curiosity, more than anything, I decided to set it free from the heavy stones and leave it to grow on its own.
 That was 20 years ago…

-He has survived the droughts, heavy snows, pouring rains and sub-zero temperatures all by himself, without anyone taking care of him.
+He has survived the droughts, heavy snows, pouring rains, and sub-zero temperatures all by himself, without anyone taking care of him.

 As I sit under his shadow today and plan my food forest I’m curious to find out how trees flourish without human intervention.

-How come wild apples, plums and cherries from the nearby forest do so well while the cherry tree I planted in my orchard five years ago has died miserably?
+How come wild apples, plums, and cherries from the nearby forest do so well while the cherry tree I planted in my orchard five years ago has died miserably?
 To understand this I needed to return to the place where the seed of this Mountain Ash tree came from and revisit my teacher – the forest itself.

-Just by my house, some 50m away is an entrance to a forest.
-I visit there often, it makes me feel relaxed, I enjoy the serene sounds of nature, the falling leaves, birds and other critters.
+Just by my house, some 50m away, is an entrance to a forest.
+I visit there often; it makes me feel relaxed.
+I enjoy the serene sounds of nature, the falling leaves, birds, and other critters.
 Most importantly, I go there to observe and learn.

 This is exactly what you want your own food forest to be like.
-To achieve a low maintenance abundance of fruit, nuts, berries and herbs you’ll want to create a forest-like system where fertility comes from various sources, where you’re greatly aided by fungi, where wildlife is your primary pest control, where soil holds water like a sponge, and where you have a high diversity of plants.
+To achieve a low-maintenance abundance of fruit, nuts, berries, and herbs you’ll want to create a forest-like system where fertility comes from various sources, where you’re greatly aided by fungi, where wildlife is your primary pest control, where soil holds water like a sponge, and where you have a high diversity of plants.

-First you have to be clear about the ultimate goals of your project.
+First, you have to be clear about the ultimate goals of your project.

 Why is this important?

-You have to think are you doing this because of: 1. being more self-reliant, 2. making an income, 3. producing healthy food 4. educating others 5. having a fun project for all the family
+You have to think are you doing this because of: 1. being more self-reliant, 2. making an income, 3. producing healthy food, 4. educating others, 5. having a fun project for all the family

 As you can see, each of these will require different considerations for your precious time and money.
 For example, if your goal is to create an income from your food forest, you’ll want to focus on researching which tree crops sell well locally and then think about how to grow them in the most efficient manner.

 STEP 2.
 Explore, Sit Quietly and Observe, Analyse

 Start with taking casual walks in your local forest.
-When designing a food forest you want to learn from the local ecosystem and try to emulate it.
-This is why such observations are important, this is how you discover what plants will grow best in our area.
+When designing a food forest, you want to learn from the local ecosystem and try to emulate it.
+This is why such observations are important.
+This is how you discover what plants will grow best in our area.

 If you have nature as your ally and use the natural tendencies of the native vegetation, then you’ll be doing considerably less hard work.
 This is one of the fundamental permaculture principles of working with nature rather than against it.

-- Sit quietly and observe your site
+2b.
+Sit quietly and observe your site

 It wasn’t until one day, when I was sitting quietly looking down at the hedge, that I came up with an easy solution to the problem.
 I asked myself a simple question: How can I let nature do the work for me?
-As I observed the hedge more thoughtfully, I realized that some of the species growing there were actually useful, while with others, I had even planned to grow them there anyway.
+As I observed the hedge more thoughtfully, I realized that some of the species growing there were useful, while with others, I had even planned to grow them there anyway.

-- Do a site survey and make a basic map
+2c.
+Do a site survey and make a basic map

 It’s time to put on your permaculturist explorers’ hat and take notes about your site.
 You’ll want to ‘read the landscape’ and note down everything you can decipher about your water situation, climate, soil, slope, aspect, wildlife…

-At this point, you want to be actively involved and walk the site, conduct surveys and look at different natural processes.
-You can use modern technology (smartphones and desktop computers) to help you understand the weather patterns, terrain shape and water movement across the land.
+At this point, you want to be actively involved and walk the site, conduct surveys, and look at different natural processes.
+You can use modern technology (smartphones and desktop computers) to help you understand the weather patterns, terrain shape, and water movement across the land.

-You also want to get your hands dirty and investigate your soil’s texture, structure and biological activity.
+You also want to get your hands dirty and investigate soil texture, structure, and biological activity.
 You can also perform some lab tests on your soil and experiment with some basic tests yourself.

-- Choose a general layout – orchard, woodland, savannah
+3a.
+Choose a general layout – orchard, woodland, savannah

 Which layout suits you best depends on your goals and your site’s characteristics (climate, terrain, biome, etc.).
 Different systems require a different design approach, management, and maintenance….